Dani-Vuijk/the-blog/_posts/2024-07-25-NSAC-alpencamping.md

 Giving up agency and to have it be alright.
 I don't think I have ever lived this role
 Never truly been vulnerable
-And this I learned trough it all:
+And this I learned through it all:

 Ik heb te lang in angst geleefd
 Teveel tijd het verkeerde gevreesd